-Coronavirus: Go To Yoga Class Or No?
+Coronavirus: Go To Prenatal Yoga or Mom + Baby, Or No?

 But should we go to prenatal yoga and risk catching or spreading it?

 Of course, I can’t answer that for you – that’s a personal choice between you, your family, your healthcare providers and your government officials.

 That said, yoga gives me insights into how to make difficult decisions when I don’t have clear directives.

 Here’s what I’ve been thinking about in case it’s helpful to you:

 - Educate and meditate, as my friend and Ma Yoga teacher Melanie likes to say.
 Read the science.
 Listen inward.
 Then, see where the two overlap.
 Once you know the facts, go with what feels right for you.